Reinforcement-Learning-Guided Data-Driven Estimation of Spectral Properties of Stochastic Koopman Semigroups: Numerical Experiments

-This experiment analyzes the dynamics of the classic FitzHugh-Nagumo (FHN) model \cite{fitzhugh1961impulses, nagumo1962active}, a simplified system that captures the behavior of excitable neuronal systems.
-The model consists of a fast variable $x$ (representing the membrane potential) and a slow variable $y$ (representing a recovery current), governed by the following stochastic differential equations:
+We next analyze the stochastic FitzHugh--Nagumo (FHN) model~\cite{fitzhugh1961impulses,nagumo1962active}, a prototypical fast--slow model of excitable neuronal dynamics.
+The fast variable $x$ represents the membrane potential and the slow variable $y$ represents the recovery current: